Administration order

 Interest

-A charge for borrowing money, or reward for saving money.
+A charge for borrowing money, or a reward for saving money.

 Interest only mortgage

-A mortgage where the capital is repaid at the end of the term, usually from the proceeds of an investment plan, such as an endowment policy or an individual savings account
+A type of mortgage where the money you borrow is paid back at the end of the term.
+This is usually comes from the money in an investment plan, like an endowment policy or individual savings account (ISA).
+In this type of mortgage, you only pay the interest on the mortgage.
+The balance stays the same.

 Interest rate

-An interest rate is an amount of money added to credit, such as a loan, or paid on a credit balance, such as savings.
-It is normally shown as a percentage, for example
+An amount of money added to a debt or balance, like loans or savings.
+It is normally shown as a percent (%).

 Interim charging order

-A temporary charge on a property to cover the time between a charging order being applied for and the court hearing.
+A temporary charge on a property.
+It is used to cover the time between a charging order being applied for and the court hearing.

 Irregular bill

-An irregular bill is one that you only pay occasionally, rather than every month or every week.
+A bill that you pay occasionally, rather than every month or every week.

 Individual savings account (ISA)

-An ISA is an individual savings account where you don’t have to pay tax on the money you save.
-You’re only allowed to save a certain amount of money in the account.
+A savings account where you do not have to pay tax on the money you save.
+You are only allowed to save a certain amount of money in the account.

 IVA nominee